Namor: Early life

 Namor was born in the capital city of the Atlantean empire, then located under the Antarctic ice pack.
 His mother was Emperor Thakorr's daughter, Fen, and his father an American sea captain, Leonard McKenzie, of the icebreaker Oracle; they had fallen in love and married aboard ship while she was, unbeknownst to him, spying on the human intruders.
 When Fen did not return, Atlantean warriors attacked the Oracle, evidently killing Captain McKenzie, and returned Fen to her kingdom.
 The pink-skinned mutant Namor was subsequently born among the blue-skinned Atlanteans.
 He became the Prince of Atlantis, and a warrior for his people against the "surface-dwellers".

 At some point, when Namor was a child, the people of Atlantis relocated and built a new kingdom near the Pacific Northwest.
 There, Namor would befriend a young girl named Sandy Pierce, the daughter of wealthy businessman Henry Pierce.
 During this time, Namor would also meet his cousin Namora, who was named after him.
 Years later as a teenager, Namor would reconnect with Sandy, revealing his identity to her and starting a relationship.
 Due to oil leaking from the ground into Atlantis, and Sandy's father facing financial ruin due to problems with his oil rig, Namor struck a deal with Henry to help each other out.
 In an attempt to discredit Namor in the eyes of the Atlanteans, his cousin Beemer first attacked Sandy and her father and destroyed the oil rig.
 With the oil threatening to poison them, the Atlanteans had to relocate back to the South Pacific Ocean.
 Sandy decided to join them, but would disappear.
-When Namor was a teenager, he witnessed the Chasm People's Swift Tide in combat practice until his royal cousin Lady Dorma arrived.
+When Namor was a teenager, he witnessed the Chasm People's Swift Tide in combat practice until his royal cousin Dorma arrived.
 He even witnesses a meeting between Atlantis and the Chasm People where he has his first encounter with Prince Attuma.
-When some Chasm People appear to take on the Imperial Atlanteans and the traitorous Swift Tide, Namor and Lady Dorma are awestruck of the Swift Tide's fighting skills as they and Attuma assist in the battle.
-When it came to a dark artifact called the Unforgotten Stone, the Swift Tide is sent to retrieve it.
+When Chasm People appear to take on the Imperial Atlanteans and the traitorous Swift Tide, Namor and Dorma are awestruck of the Swift Tide's fighting skills as they and Attuma assist in the battle.
+The Swift Tide is sent to retrieve a dark artifact called the Unforgotten Stone.